Thursday, 13 June 2024

 This coast line is rather special with the north sea's icy grip on it.

-The next morning, before heading north, we set out for the Castle Sinclair which is not far from Wick.
+The next morning, before heading north, we set out for Castle Sinclair which is not far from Wick.
 The path leading to the castle passes by fields of sheep & leads to the coast where suddenly the castle, for me, took second place to the amazing sea stacks.
 I studied geography & these really are special.
 The waves ebb & flow around them , flat rocks visible just under the water & then the stacks with vegetation on them, proof that seabirds have taken advantage of the prime position.
 I had to tear myself away from the mesmerising scene to the castle nearby.

 Castle Sinclair was owned by the same family I came across at Rosslyn Chapel near Edinburgh last year.
 The family are famously mentioned in Dan Brown's book of The Da Vinci Code.
 They were certainly an influential family with their home near Edinburgh & this amazing castle in a prominent position on the eastern coast.